The Eaton Arrowsmith Approach

 Over a 35-year history, Arrowsmith graduates have returned to public and private schools and the workforce with an increased ability to learn.
 Our students go on to complete university degrees, find employment in their chosen fields and pursue their dreams.

 The Arrowsmith Program

-Like an athlete’s body, each student’s brain is unique and has different strengths and weaknesses.
+Each student’s brain is unique and has different strengths and weaknesses.
 Anyone, regardless of age, can strengthen their brain using intensive and graduated mental exercises and overcome their learning difficulties.

-Vision: Inspiring positive change.
+Vision: Empowering positive change.

-Eaton Arrowsmith and Magnussen work collaboratively to ensure the wellbeing and safety of our students through Nonviolent Communication, mindfulness practices, and the importance of strong community relationships, which foster a safe school environment.
+Eaton Arrowsmith works collaboratively to ensure the wellbeing and safety of our students through Nonviolent Communication, mindfulness practices, and the importance of strong community relationships, which foster a safe school environment.
 We strongly believe that every child deserves an education free from discrimination, bullying, harassment, intimidation and violence.
 Our goal is to create a community where each child feels safe, accepted and respected, regardless of their gender, race, culture, religion or sexual orientation.

 Eaton Arrowsmith staff members have received ERASE (Expect Respect & a Safe Education) training and implement and support the use of this important program in our schools.